swiss-seismological-service/scrtdd/doc/base/multievent.rst

    \frac{\partial t_k^i}{\partial m} \Delta m^i  - \frac{\partial t_k^j}{\partial m} \Delta m^j &= \frac{\partial t_k^i}{\partial x} \Delta x^i  + \frac{\partial t_k^i}{\partial y} \Delta y^i  +\frac{\partial t_k^i}{\partial z} \Delta z^i  + \Delta \tau^i - \\
    & \frac{\partial t_k^j}{\partial x} \Delta x^j  - \frac{\partial t_k^j}{\partial y} \Delta y^j  - \frac{\partial t_k^j}{\partial z} \Delta z^j  - \Delta \tau^j

-As described in Waldhauser & Ellsworth (2000), the double-difference system is defined in matrix form as:
+Following Waldhauser & Ellsworth (2000), the double-difference system is expressed in matrix form as:

 .. math:: WGm = Wd
    :label: dd-system-label

 where **G** defines a matrix of size M x 4N (M, number of double-difference equations; N, number of events) containing the partial derivatives, **d** is the data vector of size M containing the double-difference values, **m** is a vector of length 4N, :math:`[\Delta x, \Delta y, \Delta z, \Delta \tau]^T`, containing the changes in hypocentral parameters we wish to determine, and *W* is a diagonal matrix of size M x M to weight each equation.

-The solution of the double-difference system as defined in :eq:`dd-system-label` is the set of hypocenters changes (latitude, longitude, depth and time) that minimizes the difference between the observed and the calculated differential times.
-That is, each event absolute location is moved so that its relative position with respect to the other events minimizes the double-difference residuals.
+The solution of the double-difference system as defined in :eq:`dd-system-label` is the set of hypocenters changes (latitude, longitude, depth and time) that minimizes the double-difference.
+That is, each event absolute location is moved so that its relative position with respect to the other events minimizes the difference between the observed and the calculated differential times.

 This solution is achieved through an iterative process.
 An initial double-difference system is built and solved starting from the catalog event locations.
 The hypocenters are then updated based on the inversion solution, and the process repeats—building a new system and solving it again.
 This is repeated until a configured number of iterations is reached, usually between 10 and 20.
 At each iteration, the solver down-weights equations according to their residuals, following the dynamic weighting scheme described by Waldhauser & Ellsworth (2000).
 The a priori weights can also be configured to give higher priority to cross-correlated differential times or to account for pick uncertainties.
 Unlike the original method described in the paper, rtDD does not down-weight equations by inter-event distance, as the residual-based re-weighting naturally accounts for the increased errors typically associated with more distant event pairs.